enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-package-manager/step2.md

 apt list --upgradable
 ```

 Does it appear any package that could be upgraded?
-I bet so since packages updates are released quite often in Ubuntu!
+I bet so, since packages updates are released quite often in Ubuntu!

 I am sure you do want to upgrade them, since it is good practice to keep your system up to date!.
 So, run